wiegeabo/MSE_STAW_Templates/README.md

 To use side bubbles, there is a small dropdown selection near the left side where the four bubbles are.
 These allow selection of circle or square bubbles.

 To choose a side bubble symbol, there is a dropdown positioned in the middle of where the bubbles appear.

+To use the Specialziation Icon, there is a dropdown above the Unique icon position.